Residency in New Zealand for doctors

 Junior

-• Competent Authority: Doctors who have completed both their Medical Degree and Internship training in either the UK or Ireland are eligible for medical registration via this pathway.
-If a UK or Irish grad has completed an internship in another country, they can apply to the Medical Council for recognition of that internship for the potential to also be considered eligible for this pathway.
-To apply for this role, applicants will need to have a job offer from a New Zealand hospital and will need to complete six months of supervised practice.
+• Competent Authority: Doctors who have completed their Medical Degree and Internship training in the UK or Ireland are eligible for medical registration via this pathway.
+Suppose a UK or Irish grad has completed an internship in another country.
+In that case, they can apply to the Medical Council for recognition of that internship and the potential to be considered eligible for this pathway.
+To apply for this role, applicants must have a job offer from a New Zealand hospital and complete six months of supervised practice.

-• Comparable Healthcare System pathway: The Medical Council have designated twenty-four healthcare systems as being comparable to those in New Zealand.
-If an applicant has worked thirty-three out of the last forty-eight months in a comparable healthcare system, they can be granted registration to work in the same area of medicine, at the same level.
+• Comparable Healthcare System pathway: The Medical Council have designated twenty-four healthcare systems comparable to New Zealand's.
+If an applicant has worked thirty-three out of the last forty-eight months in a similar healthcare system, they can be granted registration to work in the same area of medicine at the same level.
 These candidates must work under supervision for twelve months.

 Find out everything you need to know about moving to Australia or New Zealand in our free IMG Guide.